-Graduation Requirements for Students Who Entered 9th Grade in 2008-09 or 2009-10 Earning an Adult Standard Diploma Requirements Required Credits Additional Information English 4 Major concentration in Composition, Reading for Information, and Literature One of which must be Algebra 1 or its Mathematics 4 equivalent, or a higher-level mathematics course.
+Graduation Requirements for Students Who Entered 9th Grade in 2008-09 or 2009-10 Earning an Adult Standard Diploma Requirements Required Credits Additional Information English 4 Major concentration in Composition, Reading for Information, and Literature Mathematics 4 One of which must be Algebra 1 or its equivalent, or a higher-level mathematics course.
 Science 3 Credits in Natural Science, two of which must have a laboratory component.
 Social Studies 3 1 credit World History; 1 credit United States History; 0.5 credit United States Government, 0.5 credit Economics World Languages 0 Not required for high school graduation, but required for State University System admission.
-(Two credits of the same world Languages U language are recommended.)
-One credit in fine or performing arts, speech and debate or practical arts.
-(Eligible courses are specified in the Fine Arts 1 Course Code Directory.)
-Health/Life Management 0.5 Physical Education 0 Not required Electives 8.5 Total Credits 24 Passing scores on the Grade 10 FCAT Reading and Math or scores on standardized tests that are concordant with the passing scores on the FCAT State Assessment Requirements (ACT or SAT) Completion of one course from the approved list meeting NETS Standards or Demonstration of competency in a core course integrating technology or Demonstration of competency through a Computer Competency GLIDES project.
+(Two credits of the same language are recommended.)
+Fine Arts 1 One credit in fine or performing arts, speech and debate or practical arts.
+(Eligible courses are specified in the Course Code Directory.)
+Health/Life Management 0.5 Physical Education 0 Not required Electives 8.5 State Assessment Requirements 24 Passing scores on the Grade 10 FCAT Reading and Math or scores on standardized tests that are concordant with the passing scores on the FCAT (ACT or SAT) Completion of one course from the Computer Competency approved list meeting NETS Standards or Demonstration of competency in a core course integrating technology or Demonstration of competency through a GLIDES project.
 Grade Point Average (GPA) Cumulative unweighted grade point average of 2.0 on a 4.0 scale.
 Service Learning Hours 40 Required